The Importance of a Balanced Camp Diet

 Vegan Campfire Recipes for Plant-Based Eaters

 Just because you're camping doesn't mean you have to sacrifice your plant-based diet.
-Camping is the perfect opportunity to get creative with your cooking and try out some new vegan recipes.
+In fact, camping is the perfect opportunity to get creative with your cooking and try out some new vegan recipes.
 Here are some delicious and easy vegan campfire recipes to try on your next outdoor adventure:

-1. Grilled Veggie Skewers: Thread your favorite veggies like bell peppers, zucchini, and mushrooms onto skewers.
+1. Grilled Veggie Skewers: Cut up your favorite veggies like bell peppers, zucchini, and mushrooms and thread them onto skewers.
 Brush with olive oil and season with salt and pepper.
 Grill over the campfire until tender and slightly charred.
 Serve with a side of quinoa or rice for a complete meal.

-3. Vegan S'mores: Swap out traditional marshmallows with vegan marshmallows and use dairy-free chocolate.
+3. Vegan S'mores: No camping trip is complete without s'mores.
+Simply swap out the traditional marshmallows with vegan marshmallows and use dairy-free chocolate.
 Toast over the campfire until gooey and delicious.

 4. Vegan Hot Dogs: Grill up some vegan hot dogs over the campfire and serve on a bun with your favorite toppings like mustard, ketchup, and sauerkraut.
 Pair with a side of baked beans for a classic camping meal.